FlyinOrion/msa/README.md

-# msa
+# The Meissa Project
-Meissa: A Secure Decentralized Global Digital Ecosystem
+A Secure Decentralized Global Digital Ecosystem